 This Journal recommends that authors follow the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals formulated by the International Committee of Medical Journal Editors (ICMJE).

 Please read the guidelines below then visit the journal’s submission site https://mc.manuscriptcentral.com/tumorbiology to upload your manuscript.
 Please note that manuscripts not conforming to these guidelines may be returned.
+Remember you can log in to the submission site at any time to check on the progress of your paper through the peer review process.

 Only manuscripts of sufficient quality that meet the aims and scope of Tumor Biology will be reviewed.